liuqx315/Multiscale-pattern/doc/guide/source/f_interface/index.rst

 in a mixed Fortran/C setting.
 While ARKODE is written in C, it is assumed here that the user's calling program and user-supplied problem-defining routines are written in Fortran.
-This package provides the necessary interface to ARKODE for both the serial and the parallel NVECTOR implementations.
+This package provides the necessary interfaces to ARKODE for all of the provided NVECTOR implementations.